jdconner/styled-variants/README.md

 `;
 ```

-This is not only difficult to read, but it also does not scale well.
+This fails to meet our objectives on two fronts: it is difficult to read and does not scale well.

 **_Imagine_** what it would look like if we had even more size options or if "size" affected more css attributes!